There are at least fifty-one wine cooler brands available in the market today. Guess how many of those brands are featured on our site?

 Haier is famous for their smoked glass door.
 This is another good candidate to consider for 12-18 bottle small collection.

-Specialized in small foot-print models for limited space, beautiful smoke-glass doors.
+Specialized in small foot-print models for limited space, beautiful smoke-glass doors, and all black exterior finishes (including black door frames).

 Kalamera wins in our under-cabinet category including the 12-inch, 15-inch and 24-inch wide wine fridge.